 The Path to Wholeness: The Hakomi Somatic Process and the Sensitivity Cycle

 As a young man studying computer electronics and physics, Ron Kurtz became fascinated by how things work, and how systems influence each other.
 He read systems theory, psychology, philosophy, physics, biology, anthropology, mysticism, meditation.
 He got curious about therapeutic applications of mindfulness and non-violence, psychological healing, and the evolution of consciousness.
-He felt that developing the right skills and attitudes towards our own process was necessary to understanding how the world works and how to heal the violence in the world.
-Over time, he began creating a system of body-centered psychotherapy that integrated and drew from many other disciplines and philosophies.
-Eventually, this integrative system would be called Hakomi.
+He felt that developing the right skills and attitudes towards our own healing process was necessary to understanding how the world works and how to heal the violence in the world.

 "Hakomi" is a Hopi Indian word meaning, "Who are you?" or "How do you stand in relation to these many realms?"
-Kurtz believed that the role of the healing space is to help individuals explore the complex web of relationships that form their identities.
-He viewed people as systems whose behaviors, thoughts, and feelings are organized around "core material": memories, images, and neural patterns.
-Core beliefs are then developed as a response to these subjective experiences, and typically become a place that we unconsciously act from.
+Kurtz believed that the role of the healing space is to help individuals explore and transform limiting core beliefs that affect their relationships with themselves, others, and the world.

 The experience of being beaten and abused by my father because I was unable to finish my track race in 5th grade was a core moment that contributed to a belief that I am not lovable if I am not perfect.
-This created many moments of unnecessary, irrational suffering in my life, yet also contributed to values I hold for quality and a strong work ethic, which has served me well on many levels.
-Being able to hold our core beliefs in integrative ways is an indicator of real healing and authentic living, where we refrain from denying or shaming any part of ourselves.
-Instead, we include all parts and discover the right place for them in the larger wholeness of who we are.
+This created many moments of unnecessary, irrational suffering in my life and also contributed to values I hold for quality and a strong work ethic.

 Holding space for the body's natural defense system when we're feeling vulnerable or unsafe is of critical importance.
 When our defenses are up, it makes it difficult and sometimes impossible to go inside and learn about the parts that needs protection.
 Therefore, Hakomi centers compassion, loving awareness and acceptance, mind-body interaction, cooperation of the unconsciousness, and a sense of pacing that allows an organic process to emerge without pushing to solve a problem.